 We have filed with the SEC a registration statement on Form S-1 pursuant to the Securities Act, covering the common stock being offered hereby.
 This prospectus, which constitutes part of the registration statement, does not contain all the information set forth in the registration statement.
-For further information about us and our common stock, we refer you to the registration statement and the exhibits and schedules filed as a part of the registration statement are not necessarily complete.
+For further information about us and our common stock, we refer you to the registration statement and the exhibits and schedules filed as a part of the registration statement.
+Statements contained in this prospectus as to the contents of any contract or other document filed as an exhibit to the registration statement are not necessarily complete.
 If a contract or document has been filed as an exhibit to the registration statement, we refer you to the copy of the contract or document that has been filed.